torbsd/torbsd.github.io/README-55.txt

         env PKG_PATH=http://mirrors.nycbug.org/pub/snapshots/packages/amd64/ \
         pkg_add tor-browser

-N.B.
 These packages are not signed.
 You will see a prompt like:

     $ doas \
         env PKG_PATH=http://mirrors.nycbug.org/pub/snapshots/packages/amd64/ \